sebastianthomas94/issues/pms/bank-cheque-payment/requirement.md

 3. Admin will verify if the cheque is cleared or rejected or bounced.
 The date and receipt photo will be recorded.
    - If cleared the status will be "Completed".
    - If rejected or bounced the status will be "Overdue" or "Pending" based on due date.

+## Implementation

+- There won't be a need of new route or controller.
+- The orders will be created like always with OrderController.createOrder.
+- The order notes will be appended with the cheque details. if the payment method is cheque, the order notes will always have cheque status.
+- In order line the payment method will be ManualPaymentMethodStr.Cheque.
+- In every update the check status will change to its progressive or regressive state.

+INSTRUCTION: Go through the code and create a concise implementation documentation for github issue (cheque-feat-github-issue-v2.md).
+Do not need to be very elaborate.
+Just the key points, challenges and implementation details.
+**DO NOT MAKE ANY OTHER EDITS IN THE CODE.**